List of Resources: Support for the Ukrainian Community in Canada

 Canada Dental Benefit

-The interim Canada Dental Benefit is intended to help lower dental costs for eligible families earning less than $90,000 per year.
-Parents and guardians can apply if the child receiving dental care is under 12 years old and does not have access to a private dental insurance plan.
-You can get up to two payments for each eligible child.
+The program was intended to help lower dental costs for eligible families earning less than $90,000 per year.
+Parents and guardians may have been eligible if they paid for dental care for a child under 12 years old who did not have access to a private dental insurance plan.
+The benefit provided up to 2 payments per child for dental care between October 1, 2022 and June 30, 2024.

 CRA & community resources on income taxes